amorriscode/anthonymorris.dev/data/second-brain/Comic Reading List.md

 - https://www.cbr.com/tag/top-100-comic-book-runs/
 - https://www.comicbookherald.com/the-best-comics-of-all-time/
 ## Currently Reading
+- Absolute Batman #9
+- Absolute Flash #2
+- Absolute Martian Manhunter #4
+- Absolute Superman #8
+- Absolute Wonder Woman #8
+- Assorted Crisis Events #3
+- Batman #160
 - Department of Truth #13
+- Exquisite Corpses #2
+- Falling in Love on the Path to Hell #4
+- Frieren vol 11
+- Imperial #1
+- Kaya #11
+- Let This One Be a Devil #2
+- Magik #2
-- Batman #160
+- Nullhunter #1
-- w0rldtr33 #9
+- Psylocke #2
+- Robin & Batman: Jason Todd #1
+- Something is Killing the Children #42
+- The Amazing Spider-Man (2025) #1
 - The Hunger and the Dusk book 2 #3
-- Something is Killing the Children #42
-- Ultimate Spider-Man (2024) #17
-- Ultimate X-Men (2024) #16
-- Ultimates #7
 - The Sacrificers #15
-- X-Men (2024) #5
 - TMNT (2024) #5
+- Ultimates #7
+- Ultimate Spider-Man (2024) #18
+- Ultimate X-Men (2024) #16
 - Uncanny X-Men (2024) #12
+- Vanishing Point #1
-- Absolute Batman #9
+- w0rldtr33 #9
-- Absolute Wonder Woman #8
-- Absolute Martian Manhunter #2
-- Absolute Flash #2
-- Absolute Superman #8
-- Psylocke #2
-- Let This One Be a Devil #2
-- Falling in Love on the Path to Hell #4
-- Assorted Crisis Events #3
-- Magik #2
-- Kaya #11
 - We're Taking Everyone Down with Us #2
+- X-Men (2024) #5
 - You'll Do Bad Things #2
-- The Amazing Spider-Man (2025) #1
-- Frieren vol 11
-- Vanishing Point #1
-- Imperial #1
-- Robin & Batman: Jason Todd #1
-- Exquisite Corpses #2
 ## On Hold
+- Batman/Superman World's Finest #26
 - Damn Them All #2
-- Poison Ivy #4
-- The Night Eaters Book 1
+- G.O.D.S #1
+- Ice Cream Man #9
+- Junkyard Rabbit #1
+- Killadelphia #6
 - Monstress Volume 1
 - Nocterra #16 (On hiatus)
-- Junkyard Rabbit #1
-- G.O.D.S #1
 - Phantom Road #10 (on hiatus)
+- Poison Ivy #4
 - Sandman vol 2
-- Witchblade #2
+- The Night Eaters Book 1
 - Vengeance of the Moon Knight #1
 - White Boat #2
-- Killadelphia #6
+- Witchblade #2
-- Ice Cream Man #9
-- Batman/Superman World's Finest #26
 ## Read Later
-- Doctor Strange: Fall Sunrise
-- Junkyard Joe / Geiger
+- 100 Bullets
+- Aint No Grave
+- Alan Scott: The Green Lantern
+- All Against All
+- All One Life by Jon Strongbow
+- And We Love You
+- Archie (Mark Waid/Fiona Staples)
+- Art Brut
+- Batman: City of Madness
+- Batman/Superman World's Finest
+- Batman & The Joker: The Deadly Duo
 - Black Cloak
+- Black Science
+- Blood of the Virgin by Sammy Harkham
+- Children of the Black Sun
+- Darth Vader: Black, White & Red #1
+- Dawnrunner
+- Deep Cuts
+- Descender/Ascender
 - Die by Kieron Gillen
-- The Wicked + The Divine
+- Doctor Strange: Fall Sunrise
+- Falling in Love on the Path to Hell
+- Finder: Talisman
+- For As Long As It Rains
+- Fuck My Son by Johnny Ryan
+- Geiger
 - Gideon Falls
+- God Country
+- Hexagon Bridge
-- Paper Girls
+- Hypericum
-- Once Upon a Time At The End of The World
+- I Hate This Place / Fuck This Place
 - Immortal X-Men by Kieron Gillen (2022)
+- Impossible People
+- Indigo Children
-- Batman/Superman World's Finest
+- Inescapable
-- Mighty Morphin Power Rangers / TMNT
-- Miles Morales: Spider-Man by Cody Ziglar (2023)
-- Batman & The Joker: The Deadly Duo
-- The Human Target
+- Infidel
+- Into the Unbeing
+- Joe Hill's Rain
 - John Constantine: Hellblazer
 - John Constantine: Hellblazer: Dead in America
-- The Me You Love in the Dark
-- The Nice House on the Lake
-- Joe Hill's Rain
-- The Sandman Universe: Dead Boy Detectives
-- 100 Bullets
-- Scalped
-- The Nice House on the Lake
+- Jonna and the Unpossible Monsters
-- Geiger
+- Junkyard Joe / Geiger
-- Nottingham
-- Superman Space Age
-- Children of the Black Sun
-- And We Love You
-- God Country
-- I Hate This Place / Fuck This Place
+- Kill or Be Killed
-- Infidel
+- Kill Your Darlings
 - Little Monsters
-- All Against All
-- Transmetropolitan
-- Descender/Ascender
-- Black Science
+- Local Man
 - Love Everlasting
+- Love & Rockets
+- Mighty Morphin Power Rangers / TMNT
+- Miles Morales: Spider-Man by Cody Ziglar (2023)
-- Indigo Children
+- Minor Arcana
+- Miss Truesdale and the Fall of Hyperborea
 - Monarch
-- Traveling to Mars
 - Nemesis Reloaded
+- Neoforest
+- Night Fever by Brubaker
+- Nottingham
+- Now by Peter Bagge
+- Once Upon a Time At The End of The World
 - Organisms from an Ancient Cosmos
-- Neoforest
+- Paper Girls
 - PeePee-PooPoo
-- Inescapable
-- Darth Vader: Black, White & Red #1
+- Plastic: Death & Dolls
-- Fuck My Son by Johnny Ryan
+- Precious Metal
-- Art Brut
+- Scalped
-- Now by Peter Bagge
 - Storyboarding for Wim: Visions of Wenders
+- Superman Space Age
+- The Bat-Man: First Knight
 - The Extraordinary Part
-- Impossible People
-- Night Fever by Brubaker
-- Miss Truesdale and the Fall of Hyperborea
-- Deep Cuts
-- Hexagon Bridge
-- Local Man
-- Jonna and the Unpossible Monsters
-- Kill Your Darlings
-- Blood of the Virgin by Sammy Harkham
-- All One Life by Jon Strongbow
-- Love & Rockets
-- Wonder Woman by Tom King
-- Wytches
-- Batman: City of Madness
-- Alan Scott: The Green Lantern
-- What's the Furthest Place from Here?
-- Dawnrunner
-- The Bat-Man: First Knight
-- Precious Metal
-- Falling in Love on the Path to Hell
-- Into the Unbeing
-- Plastic: Death & Dolls
-- The Smell of Starving Boys
 - The Hard Switch
-- For As Long As It Rains
-- Hypericum
+- The Human Target
+- The Me You Love in the Dark
+- The Moon is Following Us
+- The Nice House on the Lake
+- The Nice House on the Lake
 - The One Hand
-- Finder: Talisman
-- Zatanna: Bring Down the House
-- Aint No Grave
+- The Power Fantasy
+- The Sandman Universe: Dead Boy Detectives
+- The Smell of Starving Boys
 - The Unbeing
-- The Power Fantasy
-- The Moon is Following Us
+- The Wicked + The Divine
-- Minor Arcana
 - Tin Can Society
-- Archie (Mark Waid/Fiona Staples)
-- Kill or Be Killed
+- Transmetropolitan
+- Traveling to Mars
+- What's the Furthest Place from Here?
+- Wonder Woman by Tom King
+- Wytches
+- Zatanna: Bring Down the House
 ## Read
-- Do a Powerbomb!
-- Once & Future
+- Ambassadors
+- Avengers Twilight
 - Batman One Bad Day: Clayface
+- Batman-Santa Claus: Silent Knight
-- The Good Asian
+- Beneath The Trees Where Nobody Sees
 - Blink
+- Do a Powerbomb!
+- East of West
+- Eight Billion Genies
+- Grommets
+- Helen of Wyndhorn
 - Hitomi
-- Swamp Thing: Green Hell
-- Ambassadors
+- House of X
-- Where Monsters Lie
-- Batman-Santa Claus: Silent Knight
+- In by Will McPhail
+- It's Lonely at the Centre of the Earth
 -  Moon Knight (2021)
-- House of X
+- Once & Future
 - Powers of X
+- Rare Flavours
+- Supergirl: Woman of Tomorrow
+- Swamp Thing: Green Hell
+- Swan Songs
+- The Boy Wonder
 - The Cull
-- Avengers Twilight
+- The Deviant
-- It's Lonely at the Centre of the Earth
-- In by Will McPhail
-- Beneath The Trees Where Nobody Sees
+- The Good Asian
 - Tokyo Ghost
-- Swan Songs
-- Grommets
+- Where Monsters Lie
-- Helen of Wyndhorn
-- The Deviant
-- Supergirl: Woman of Tomorrow
-- The Boy Wonder
-- Rare Flavours
-- Eight Billion Genies
-- East of West